gamer228666/gamer228666.github.io/README.md

 3. Name the repository yourgithubusername.github.io
 4. Follow [these instructions](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) to deploy your own version of the site
 5. When I update my repository, there will be an option to merge original.
 Click this and follow the instructions to update your website.

+## More Info
+More links (not hosted by me) can be viewed [here](https://github.com/Chaos142/Site/forks)
+link submission form coming soon maybe idk